© 2026 WGCU News

 Plane spotted in water Sunday about five miles west of Everglades City.

-A pilot and passenger have been rescued from a small, private plane spotted in the water in the Everglades in Collier County.
+Earlier Sunday a pilot and passenger were rescued from a small, private plane spotted in the water in the Everglades.
 Collier County Sheriff's Office units responded.

 A CCSO spokesman said the agency received a call at 12:49 p.m.
 Sunday from someone reporting they saw a plane in the water about five miles west of Everglades City in the Ten Thousand Islands area.